-Pumpkin snickerdoodle cookies are the ultimate fall indulgence!
-These sweet little treats are filled with fall flavors and super easy to make.
-You’ll definitely want to make a few batches of these cookies this fall!
+Pumpkin snickerdoodles are the ultimate fall indulgence!
+These sweet little cookies are filled with fall flavors and are super easy to make.
+You'll definitely want to make a few batches of these cookies this season!

-If you’re a fan of pumpkin or snickerdoodle cookies, then you’re going to love these pumpkin snickerdoodle cookies.
-If you’re planning on sharing (totally acceptable if you’re not) you’ll want to make at least two batches of these.
-These cookies go quick and for good reasons!
+If you're a fan of pumpkin and snickerdoodle cookies, then you're going to love these pumpkin snickerdoodle cookies.
+If you're planning on sharing (totally acceptable if you're not) you'll want to make at least two batches of these.
+These cookies go quickly and for good reasons!

 They're soft and chewy, filled with fall spices and pumpkin flavor and truthfully just eating one isn't enough.

 If you're a really big fan of pumpkin snickerdoodle flavors, don't miss my Pumpkin Snickerdoodle Muffins!

 2022 update: These are some of my favorite cookies, and I make them every fall.
 I decided to update this recipe with new tips and tricks to help you fall in love with them too.

 - Made with real pumpkin and cinnamon, these cookies are the epitome of fall.

 - They're soft, chewy and perfect for sharing.

 - These cookies are easy to make — perfect for letting kiddos in on the fun!

 For ingredients, you'll need to pick up the following at the grocery store: